Tokololo/react-json-ptr-store/README.md

     const store = useContext(SectionStoreContext);
 ## Set values
-You set values in your store in three ways:
+You set values in your store in four ways:

 **Firstly** during store creation.